mchamochin1/Company_Twitter_Sentiment/README.md

 **A pre-trained model previously developed** is deployed to determine the sentiment of the 3 tweets with the most repercussion.
 This allos to **answer the following questions**:

-a.
-What are the sentiment predictions for such tweets?
+1. What are the sentiment predictions for such tweets?
-b.
-What are the variables most influencing the model's predictions?
+2. What are the variables most influencing the model's predictions?
-c.
-How could the model be improved?
+3. How could the model be improved?
-d.
-What other opportunities are foreseen with other ML models to measure the impact of Company's brand and commercial actions?
+4. What other opportunities are foreseen with other ML models to measure the impact of Company's brand and commercial actions?

 #### DEPLOYEMENT OF THE MODEL WITH ENDPOINTS AND AWS